 • Place a 3-quart pot over medium heat.
 Add the butter and allow it to melt, stirring occasionally to prevent burning.

-• Once the butter is lightly browed add the orzo pasta.
-Stir occasionally until the orzo is lightly browned and the butter has a foam-like texture.
+• Once the butter is melted, add the orzo pasta.
+Stir occasionally until the orzo is a light golden-brown color and the butter has a foam-like texture.
+It will be bubbling.

 Nutrition